simon0302010/Controllable/README.md

 # Controllable

-A program to control your computer through its camera.
+A program to control your computer through its camera like magic ✨🪄.

 ## Demo